 Some commonly seen trees and shrubs include Cypress, Hickory, Holly, Mixed Bays, Buttonbush, Swamp Tupelo, Red Maple, and Wax Myrtle.

 Some of the emergent vegetation (plants that grow in water with leaves out of the water) that we see are Maidencane, Spatterdock, Pickerelweed, Dwarf Arrowhead, Spikerush, Banana-lily, and Sawgrass.

-For more information on invasive and native plants, the University of Florida and the Florida Fish and Wildlife Conservation Commission have excellent web sites: http://edis.ifas.ufl.edu and http://www.state.fl.us/gfc/non-tech.html .
-The Florida Exotic Pest Plant Council web site also contains helpful information: http://www.fleppc.org .
+For more information on invasive and native plants, visit the websites for the University of Florida (http://edis.ifas.ufl.edu/topics/environment/plants.html) and the Florida Fish and Wildlife Conservation Commission (http://myfwc.com/wildlifehabitats/).
+The Florida Exotic Pest Plant Council website also contains helpful information: http://www.fleppc.org .

 We have several animal and plant species in our lake area that are “listed” by state or federal authorities.
 Among these are the American Alligator, Florida Black Bear, Sherman’s Fox Squirrel, Southern Bald Eagle, Flatwoods Salamander, Gopher Tortoise, Wood Stork, Eastern Indigo Snake, Little Blue Heron, and the Alligator Snapping Turtle.

 Supported by trees, shrubs and shoreline vegetation, birds (permanent and migratory) are quite numerous on Lake Santa Fe.
 One area used as a rookery by many types of birds is located in the treetops on the eastern shore of Little Lake Santa Fe.

 Feeding in vegetation along the shoreline we find Herons, Egrets, Wood storks, White ibis, and Bitterns.
 In the water and along the shore we see Cormorants, Anhinga, Loons, and a variety of ducks.